Economy takes centre stage in Oakville

 People line up to have their picture taken with Oakville MP and President of the Treasury Board Anita Anand

+In her words, as head of the Treasury Board, she will see the existing programs and new initiatives of every government department and subject everything to two tests: "Is it good for Canadian taxpayers?
+And, is it prudent?"
+Unsurprisingly, this was music to the ears of the Oakville business community.

-At the same time Minister Anand emphasized the benefits to the economy of the $10 a day childcare program, the Child Tax Benefit, the billions being dedicated to housing including four billion dollars to housing acceleration.
+At the same time, Minister Anand emphasized the benefits to the economy of the $ 10-a-day childcare program, the Child Tax Benefit, and the billions being dedicated to housing, including four billion dollars to housing acceleration.
 She drew attention to the $21 million invested in Oakville for seniors' housing on Kerr St. announced recently, to much approval from the crowd.

-For his part Minister Champagne spoke to the transitions that are occurring in the economy both in the digital sphere, with Artificial Intelligence, and in the energy transition, which in his view is an enormous opportunity for Canada in the electric vehicle supply and manufacturing arena.
+For his part, Minister Champagne spoke to the transitions occurring in the economy both in the digital sphere, with Artificial Intelligence, and in the energy transition, which, in his view, is an enormous opportunity for Canada in the electric vehicle supply and manufacturing arena.

+Canada, he pointed out, is the only country that has all of the critical minerals and rare earth elements required to supply the fast-growing battery industry.
+He highlighted government efforts to position Canada as a centre of innovation for the electric vehicle future.

+It is clear they have considerable productive history working together in Cabinet and a strong cooperative relationship: it can only be hoped that extends to the rest of Cabinet and the government team.

 It is not surprising.
-They have been through a great deal together, from accessing vaccines to restoring Canada's vaccine making capacity to prepare us for future pandemics, and evacuating Canadians around the world when Covid-19 hit, to gearing up to support Ukraine against Russian aggression.
-And they will be continuing to work closely as Canada becomes potentially the first country to have a national framework in law to manage Artificial Intelligence.
+They have been through a great deal together, from accessing vaccines to restoring Canada's vaccine-making capacity to prepare us for future pandemics, evacuating Canadians around the world when COVID-19 hit to gearing up to support Ukraine against Russian aggression.
+They will continue to work closely as Canada becomes potentially the first country to have a national framework in law to manage Artificial Intelligence.

 Oakville News